sergiorbj/sergiorbj/README.md

 ###

 <p align="left">Senior Software Engineer with over 10 years of experience building web applications from scratch.<br><br>Currently exploring how AI fits into traditional software development and building a side project, a PaaS for therapists specialized in Traditional Chinese Medicine, where they can manage patients and use AI to help with tongue diagnosis.
-It has around 60 customers, and it means a lot to me to see real people using it and giving feedback on something I built 🥲.</p>
+It has around 60 customers, and it means a lot to me to see real people using it and giving feedback on something I've built 🥲.</p>

 ###